redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/2-compliance/openscap-exercise.md

 ![](https://lh6.googleusercontent.com/Y2DSZltuMov4zXtop_IYzfWZXRRmyk2Ogvnv-Sz22QGaKWm4QD7LcVtjkVP3inDSFIlLUiaRC267gnBrABF0sNJCx-lXN-19Ufu4le-HdUzWz36fxAI4nizD3bi5piEwEoJN3JXF)

+-   Now we weill configure and launch an Ansible Tower template to run another PCI compliance scan, plus the STIG compliance scan.
+-   Login to Ansible Tower, click 'Templates' from the left side pane menu

--   Click "Templates" from the left sidebar.
+Click "Templates" from the left sidebar.

 -   Then select on the far right side of the screen and click "Job Template".
 Fill out the details as follows.